davidcarlisle/ll/en/extra-02.md

   are working interactively.

-Things to note here that TeX does not see the error at the point that the definition is made, and in fact if `\mycommand` is defined but not used, no error would be raised.
+Note here that TeX does not see the error at the point that the definition is made; and in fact if `\mycommand` is defined but not used, no error would be raised.
 So although the error is reported on line 7, the "real" error is in the definition on line 3, so it is important to see the whole error message.